Background

 Conditions for which over the counter items should not routinely be prescribed:

-as a general rule, if a medication can be bought OTC, then we should not be prescribing.
+As a general rule, if a medication can be bought OTC, then we should not be prescribing.
 Examples of these common medicines include:

 - Vitamin D and other vitamins